Abigail Pawlett

 Abigail Pawlett (born 14 January 2003) is a British multi-event athlete.
 She won the 2025 British Indoor Championships in the 60 metres hurdles, and competed in the heptathlon at the 2025 World Championships, having won a silver medal in the event at the 2025 European U23 Championships.

 Early life

 From Chester, she attended Tarporley High School.
 She started athletics at eight years-old at West Cheshire Athletics Club.
 She broke the British Indoor Under-17 heptathlon record in 2019 and broke the north-west girls’ heptathlon record as an Under-17 athlete, which had been held previously by Katarina Johnson-Thompson.

 Career

 Pawlett races for Trafford AC.
-In 2021 she competed in Tallinn at the European U20 Championships in the heptathlon competition.
+In 2021 won the U20 heptathlon at the England Athletics Combined Events Championships in May 2021.
+Subsequently, she competed in Tallinn at the 2021 European Athletics U20 Championships in heptathlon.

 In June 2023, she made her debut in a senior British vest, selected for the British team for the 2023 European Athletics Team Championships held in Chorzów, Silesia, Poland between 20 and 25 June 2023, in the 100 metres hurdles.